osresearch/shairport-pi/README.md

 # Multi-zone AirPlay2 audio receiver

-This is an br2-external tree to build and configure a Raspberry Pi as a multi-zone AirPlay2 receiver using the internal audio hardare as well as attached USB audio devices.
+This is an br2-external tree to build and configure a Raspberry Pi as a multi-zone AirPlay receiver using the internal audio hardare as well as attached USB audio devices.
 The resulting SD card image is mounted read-only so that it hopefully won't get corrupted due to wear.